microsoft/purview-data-governance-masterclass/Lab-10 - Health Management Actions.md

    ![Assign Health Action](./assets/assign-health-action.png)
 4. Assign the Health Action to a user by clicking in the 'Assigned to' field and selecting a user from the list.
 5. Set the status of the Health Action to In progress by clicking on the 'Status' field, and selecting "in progress" from the list of options.
-   - ***NB*** - This is typically not an action you would do if you were assigning the action to someone else, as the action assignee would be responsible for updating the status.
+   - **_NB_** - This is typically not an action you would do if you were assigning the action to someone else, as the action assignee would be responsible for updating the status.
-7. Click on the Save button to complete the assignment and status update.
+6. Click on the Save button to complete the assignment and status update.

-**✨ Pro Tip:** Actions that have been marked as Resolved will be reconciled when the next scan runs.
-If an action has incorrectly marked as resolved or not correctly mitigated the action will be reset too active.
+**✨ Pro Tip:** Actions that have been marked as _Resolved_ will be reconciled when the next scan runs.
+If an action has been incorrectly marked as resolved or not correctly mitigated, the action will be reset to active.

 ---